swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 ### Do you like this episode?
 Consider sponsoring the project!

 I hope you've enjoyed this episode, and if you want to see more content in this fashion, [Subscribe to my channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ) and [follow me on twitter](https://twitter.com/sebwilgosz)!
 As always, all links you can find the description of the video or in the [Hanami Mastery about page](https://hanamimastery.com/about)

-Also, **If you have any suggestions of amazing ruby gems You'd like me to cover**, or ideas on how to improve, please mention it in the comments!

 See you!